 The Link Between Poor Oral Hygiene & Overall Health

 Poor oral hygiene is linked to serious health problems.
 Research has shown that harmful bacteria in the mouth can travel to other parts of the body through the bloodstream.
-Poor oral hygiene can cause gum disease (periodontitis), which is linked to:
+Poor oral hygiene can cause gum disease (periodontitis), which is linked to other health problems such as:

 - Respiratory infections (pneumonia).